Get Free Solar Panel Quotes

 And since this figure only includes MCS-certified solar installations, the actual number of solar homes in Yorkshire is almost certainly much higher.

-You can access two government grants for solar panels in Yorkshire: the Energy Company Obligation (ECO4) scheme and the Warm Homes Local Grant.
-Prior to March 2025, you could also have taken advantage of the Home Upgrade Grant, but this has now been scrapped.
+You can access two government grants for solar panels in Yorkshire: the Energy Company Obligation (ECO4) scheme and the Warm Homes Local Grant

-Here’s what you need to know to figure out if you qualify for these grants, and how to take advantage of them.
+Here’s how you can potentially qualify for these grants, and how to take advantage of them.

 ECO4

-The government’s ECO4 scheme compels large energy suppliers to fund the installation of domestic improvements like solar panels in underprivileged households.
+The government’s ECO4 scheme compels large energy suppliers to fund the installation of domestic improvements such as solar panels for low-income households.

 If your home’s heating system is fuelled by electricity, you may be eligible for free solar panels, as long as you tick off any of the following criteria: